Kōki Ishii

-Early life
+Early life and education

-Ishii graduated from Chuo University, where he studied the legal educations and the graduate school of Waseda University.
-During the student time, he has participated in Student activism.
-Ishii lived in the Soviet Union for 6 years as an international student to Lomonosov Moscow State University, following the recommendation by Yasushi Akutagawa, Representative of Japan-Soviet Union Youth Friendship Committee at that time.
-There he majored theory of state and law under the guidance of Professor A. Y. Denisov and earned a doctorate in philosophy.
+Ishii graduated from Chuo University, where he studied law, and then from the graduate school of Waseda University.
+During his student years, he participated in student activism.
+Following a recommendation from Yasushi Akutagawa, then Representative of the Japan-Soviet Union Youth Friendship Committee, Ishii spent six years in the Soviet Union as an international student at Lomonosov Moscow State University.
+There he majored in the theory of state and law under the guidance of Professor A. Y. Denisov and earned a doctorate in philosophy.

 Political career

 After coming back from Moscow, Ishii started his political activity at the Socialist Democratic Federation (Japan) (SDF).
 In 1992 he defected from the SDF, entered the Japan New Party and was elected to the House of Representatives of Japan in 1993.
 Ishii was the Parliamentary Vice-Minister of the Management and Coordination Agency under Prime Minister Tsutomu Hata.

 Even though he was elected from Japan New Party, Ishii broke with Morihiro Hosokawa and did not enter the New Frontier Party.
 After being the member of the Liberal League and the New Party Sakigake, Ishii participated in the formation of the DPJ in 1996.

-Ishii's career in the Diet was marked by his fieldwork concerning waste in government spending.
-He utilized the investigative function of the diet and heading an anticorruption task force known as the "G-Men Squad" within the DPJ.
+Ishii's Dietary career was marked by his fieldwork concerning waste in government spending.
+He utilized the investigative function of the diet and headed an anticorruption task force known as the "G-Men Squad" within the DPJ.
 In November 1997, Ishii uncovered malfeasance in the Central Procurement Office of the Ministry of Defense, which has led to a criminal investigation by the Tokyo Local Public Prosecutors Office.
 The investigation revealed government waste of over 2 trillion yen per year.

 Ishii's proposals were as follows: